marcoroth/stimulus-lsp/README.md

 ## Functionality

-This Language Server works for HTML and ERB files.
-It has the following language features:
+Currently, this Language Server only works for HTML, though its utility extends to various file types such as ERB, PHP, or Blade files.

 ### Completions